radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 be compressed with gzip so that they have a .gz ending, but they do not need to be.
 The location of these files should be entered on line 3 of the params file.
 Below are the first three reads of one of the Anolis files.

-> **Note on demultiplexing:** More commonly, sequencing facilities will give you one giant .gz file that contains all the sequences from your run.
-This situation only slightly modifies step 1, and does not modify further steps, so we will refer you to the full ipyrad tutorial for guidance in this case.

 ```
 ## For your personal edification here is what this is doing: